- Safety and Security

 If your Windows computer is on the OSU network (either plugged into a network port at a building on campus, using the OSU wireless network, or using VPN? from off-campus), you can mount your ONID home directory to your Windows computer.
 Follow these steps:

-Note: These steps only work on Windows 2000 or Windows XP.
+Note: These steps only work on Windows 2000 or later.
 If you have an older version of Windows, use the alternative instructions instead.

 - Click on the Start menu and choose Run.